privacyidea/privacyidea/doc/faq/performance.rst

 Then you can run

-   ab -n 200 -c 8 -s 30 'https://localhost/validate/check?user=yourUser&pass
+   ab -l -n 200 -c 8 -s 30 'https://localhost/validate/check?user=yourUser&pass=yourPassword'
- =yourPassword'

 The performance depends on several aspects like the connection speed to your database and the connection speed to your user stores.